apache/parquet-format/Geospatial.md

     * X and Y: Both X and Y of the bounding box must be present.
 If any of `xmin`, `ymin`, `xmax`, or `ymax` is `NaN`, the bounding box is not reliable and should not be used.
-    * Z: If Z of the bounding box is missing, readers should not assume anything about the presence or validity of Z values and may need to load individual coordinates for validation.
+    * Z: If Z of the bounding box is missing or either `zmin` or `zmax` is `NaN`, readers should not assume anything about the presence or validity of Z values and may need to load individual coordinates for validation.
-    * M: If M of the bounding box is missing, readers should not assume anything about the presence or validity of M values and may need to load individual coordinates for validation.
+    * M: If M of the bounding box is missing or either `mmin` or `mmax` is `NaN`, readers should not assume anything about the presence or validity of M values and may need to load individual coordinates for validation.

 For the X values only, xmin may be greater than xmax.
 In this case, an object in this bounding box may match if it contains an X such that `x >= xmin` OR